 The oil and gas industry is an enormously important sector in the world.
 It powers 99% of all transportation and accounts for 2.5% of the world’s GDP.

 Oil and gas data is strongly connected to geography.
 For example, oil exploration, pipeline construction and the environment use GIS.
 All of these features are spatial in nature.

-GIS in oil and gas industry is a rapidly growing field of interest.
+GIS in the oil and gas industry is a rapidly growing field of interest.
 GIS applications in the oil and gas industry can serve multiple purposes.

 What can a GIS do in the oil and gas sector?